 - Rehabilitation and infrastructural upgrades to PoEs, especially WASH capacities and areas designated for public health personnel and assessments, and the provision of essential equipment.

 IOM will work on strengthening the services offered to people facing protracted displacement, new displacements and returns, to support their mental health, and prevent neurological or substance use disorders, among others.
 IOM's MHPSS programme will:

 - Support the government in the operationalization of the National Suicide prevention strategy and in following the plans for implementation;

 - Contribute to supporting the health system's capacity to respond to the long-term mental health and psychosocial impacts of changes in psychosocial behaviours resulting from the pandemic and, in general, to MHPSS needs among populations affected by displacement, including through the provision of resources (such as medical supplies and psychotropic medicines) and training by expert medical professionals;

 - Support the professional mental health associations and similar entities to improve the standards of care provided through training, capacity building, supervision and providing platforms for the exchange of experiences to benefit from international expertise and standards in MHPSS such as diaspora mobilisation and professional exchange visits;

 - Development of assessments and research into the mental health and psychosocial consequences of climate change and extreme weather conditions in Iraq, providing recommendations for risk mitigation.

-- Conduct research to better understand the water dynamics in the southern and central parts of Iraq and build the capacity of the government in water-related policies;
+- Conduct research to enhance understanding of the impact of water and climate dynamics in governorates affected by water scarcity and adverse climate events and build the capacity of the government in water and climate-related policies.

-Figures are as of 31 December 2020.
+The map used here is for illustration purposes only.
+Names and boundaries do not imply official endorsement or acceptance by IOM.Figures are as of 31 December 2022.
 For more details of IOM's operational capacity in country, please see the IOM Capacity section.